MSc Development Finance

 - Multivariate Regression: Interpretation and Model Choice

-- Dealing with Non-Stationarity of Variables
+- Time-series Regression dealing with Non-Stationarity of Variables

 - Model Testing and Evaluation